-This morning on the Aligned and Well Facebook page (find us!), I got this question and thought it was important enough to share:
+This morning I received this question and thought it was important enough to share:

 Does relaxin not do enough to loosen the muscles of the thighs and abdomen to facilitate labor?
 Will I still need to stretch my crazy tight psoas once the hormone starts working?